• Grades 6-12

 Difficulty: Medium / Materials: Basic

 Ever try to pull a piece of paper out of the middle of a big stack?
-It’s harder than you think it would be!
+It’s harder than you’d think!
 That’s due to the power of friction.
-In this experiment, students interleave the sheets of two sticky note pads, then measure how much weight it takes to pull them apart.
+In this experiment, students interleave the sheets of two sticky-note pads, then measure how much weight it takes to pull them apart.
 The results are astonishing!

 Build a cloud chamber to prove background radiation